spacealtctrl/microg_installer_revived_again/README.md

 5. Reboot
 6. Grant permissions in microG Settings

-## Why So Small?
-(3.8 KB)

-Unlike older modules that bundled 45+ MB of APK files, this module is tiny because it just **converts** your already-installed apps.

 ## Updating microG

 **Within the same version series (0.3.9.x):** Just install the new APK normally - no need to reflash.